faceyspacey/react-universal-component/README.md

 🍾🍾🍾 <a href="https://github.com/faceyspacey/universal-demo">GIT CLONE 2.0 LOCAL DEMO</a> 🚀🚀🚀
 </p>

 For "power users" the SPA is dead.
 If you're not universally rendering on the server you're doing it "wrong."
 You're losing money for you, your clients, your employers.
 All hail the Google god.

+The real problem has been **simultaneous SSR + Splitting**.
+If you've ever attempted such, *you know*.
+This is a one-of-a-kind solution that brings it all together.

 *This is the final universal component for React you'll ever need, and it looks like this:*